centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 #### Enhancements

-- [Administration] Added a button to unblock users through UI (for local authentication).
+- [Administration] Added a button to unblock users through the user interface (for local authentication).
-- [Authentication] Added the possibility to define redirect uri for OpenID Connect authentication.
+- [Authentication] Added the possibility to define a redirect URI for OpenID Connect authentication.
-- [Packaging] Improved default configuration for Debian packages.
+- [Packaging] Improved the default configuration for Debian packages.
 - [UX] Removed UI slowdown when browser has no internet access with CEIP enabled.

 #### Bug fixes